 We do not currently cater for people with heroin, methadone, cocaine and other opiate addictions.
-However, we will be able to do so once our new clinic opens in Romania.

 Our main focus lies on offering a psycho-spiritual experience.
 We firmly believe in the benefits of this experience, and are fully committed to helping you heal your emotional, physical and spiritual being in order to free yourself from any past negative patterns and cravings.
 Therefore we strongly advise you to always seek professional help in any case of addictions.
-We will be able to treat participants with more severe addictions in the future when our clinic in Romania opens.

 According to a recent study* (2017) performed by E. Noller phD at MAPS (Multidisiplinary Association for Psychedelic Studies) the long-term efficacy of Ibogaine assisted therapy on opioid dependant subjects showed promising results.
 12 months after the treatment, 75% of the tested subjects turned out to be negative.
 The results expressed in this study do not reflect the same results obtained in our organisation, and are solely for informational purposes.

 There are a number of exclusion criteria which can make a person unsuitable for Iboga treatment.
 Following those rules is extremely important.
 Not following them can have lethal consequences.
 Finding out whether Iboga is safe for you is a complex task which depends on several factors.
 It is up to your provider to make an informed assessment, based on your application form and your medical tests.
 There may be additional testing required for some participants.
 This is why your application form must be filled out accurately and honestly, to find out which tests may be necessary in your case and if your health history meets the treatments inclusion/exclusion criteria.

 Here is a list of criteria in which presence we cannot provide Iboga for: